rdfostrich/article-swj2020-cobra/content/conclusions.md

 by making use of a *bidirectional delta chain*.
-Based on our implementation of this new approach (COBRA), our experimental results show that this modification solves the main scalability problem of OSTRICH regarding its ingestion times.
+Based on our implementation of this new approach (COBRA), our experimental results show that this modification solves the main scalability problem of a unidirectional delta chain (OSTRICH) regarding its ingestion times (41% faster average).
-This change also allows COBRA to reduce total storage size for two out of three datasets.
+This change also reduces total storage size (13% lower) for two out of three datasets.
-Furthermore, all versioned query types achieve a performance boost with COBRA, except for VQ under the BEAR-A dataset.
+Furthermore, all versioned query types achieve a performance boost (21% faster), except for VQ under the BEAR-A dataset.
-With query execution times in the order of 1 millisecond or less, the bidirectional delta chain strategy from COBRA is an ideal back-end in the context of Web querying, as network latency is typically slower than that.
+With query execution times in the order of 1 millisecond or less, the bidirectional delta chain strategy from COBRA is an ideal back-end for RDF archives in the context of Web querying, as network latency is typically slower than that.

-<span class="comment" data-author="RV">What did we learn about bi-directionality and RDF?
-Viable or not? (and perhaps use the word <q>viable</q> indeed)</span>

-<span class="comment" data-author="RV">I am missing some recommendations here as to what to use when.
-I wonder if we can lift some of the parts from the analysis section to here (<q>for those datasets (BEAR-B), it is recommended to wait longer before initiating a new snapshot in the delta chain</q>).
-But I want to understand here: when should I use OSTRICH, COBRA, or wait for something else?
-Also tie back to hypotheses and what use cases work well.</span>

-This work shows the importance of delta directionality and snapshot placement in the delta chain.
-While we have measured the impact of a bidirectional delta chain, other strategies still remain to be investigated.
-<span class="comment" data-author="RV">To achieve what?
-Which gains are expected?</span>
+As such, the bidirectional delta chain is a viable alternative to the unidirectional delta chain, as it is beneficial across nearly all metrics.
+We **recommend bidirectional delta chains** when any of the following is needed (in order of importance):

+* **Lower ingestion times**
+* **Faster VM and DM**
+* **Lower storage sizes**

+On the other hand, we **do not recommend bidirectional delta chains** in the following cases:

+* **Fast VQ is needed over datasets with very large versions**: Bidirectional chains slow down VQ when versions are large.
+* **Dataset has only a few small versions**: Unidirectional chain should be used until the ingestion of a new version exceeds the ingestion time of a new snapshot.

+These limitations of a bidirectional delta chain may be resolvable in future work through more intelligent strategies on when to convert a unidirectional delta chain into a bidirectional delta chain.
+Next to this, the beneficial impact of the bidirectional delta chain opens up questions as to what respect other transformations of the delta chain in terms of delta directionality and snapshot placement may be beneficial to ingestion time, storage size, and query performance.
 First, deltas may inherit from two or more surrounding versions, instead of just one.
 Second, aggregated and non-aggregated deltas are just two extremes of delta organization.
 A range of valuable possibilities in between may exist, such as inheriting from the n<sup>th</sup> largest preceding version.
 Third, the impact of multiple snapshots and strategies to decide when to create them still remain as open questions.
-By investigating these different strategies, we can grow towards a truly _evolving_ Semantic Web.

-<span class="comment" data-author="RV">Who is impacted by this?
-What does it mean for archives?
-For query endpoints?</span>
+We have shown that modifying the structure of the delta chain can be highly beneficial for RDF archiving.
+This brings us closer to an efficient queryable Semantic Web that can evolve and maintain its history.